 In Japan, Mitsubishi Electric instituted various multi-track personnel systems in fiscal 2002, which makes diverse employment formats possible by allowing employees aged 50 and over to choose from among a variety of options.
 The options include financial assistance for an employee's "second life" following retirement, a "second life" support program that provides two years of paid vacation, and extending employment up to the age of 65 through a re-employment program.

 We also offer an annual "lifestyle design" training session at each of our business sites to employees turning 50 and their spouses.
 The sessions encourage employees to take an interest in planning the rest of their lives and designing a rewarding lifestyle by providing information on pensions and retirement benefits, social insurance, taxes, hobbies, health, and other topics, and by facilitating group discussions.

-Multi-track personnel system from the core career track (for unionized workers)
+Multi-track personnel system from the specialist and core career tracks (Mitsubishi Electric)

 In October 2014, Mitsubishi Electric established Melco Tender Mates Corporation, a special subsidiary* that specializes in businesses mainly suited to people with intellectual disabilities.
 As of March 15, 2020, people with disabilities comprised 2.32% of the total workforce at Mitsubishi Electric and its special subsidiaries combined.

-The company mainly engages in the cleaning service, café, business card, food service, and health promotion (massage) businesses, and employs 62 people with disabilities as of March 15, 2019.
-A cookie factory was established as a second location in FY2018, and it will continue to gradually expand its businesses to increase its employment of employees with disabilities.
+The company mainly engages in the cleaning service, cafe, business card, food service, and health promotion (massage) businesses, and employs 74 people with disabilities as of March 15, 2020.
+A cookie factory was established in FY2018 and the Nagoya Office opened in fiscal 2021, and it will continue to gradually expand its businesses to increase its employment of employees with disabilities.

 Business card production